 In our annual review of chemicals capital markets, we explore these regional challenges, success factors, and actions that industry executives can take to bolster competitiveness.

 The importance of regional variations

 Following post-COVID-19 highs, 2022 and early 2023 saw major market corrections across all sectors.
 Even against this backdrop, the chemical industry has underperformed compared to the broader market in the last two years.
 The sector fell about 3.7 percent per year in terms of TSR, as compared to the broader market, which has shown modest gains (driven by a rebound in early 2023).
-This is in contrast to the long-term trend of chemicals outperforming the overall economy—a TSR of about 10 percent, compared with 6 percent from 2002 through early 2023 (Exhibit 1).
-These gains were achieved mostly in 2007–12, in 2016–18, and then after the initial COVID-19 shock.
+This is in contrast to the long-term trend of chemicals outperforming the overall economy (Exhibit 1).
+These gains were achieved mostly in the aftermath of the great financial crisis, as well as in 2016–18 and after the initial COVID-19 shock.
 As we have outlined in a previous article, this was mostly driven by three factors: growth in Asia (especially China), improvements in functional excellence, and the one-time positive shock of unconventional feedstocks such as shale gas in North America.1